redhat-cop/project-initialize-operator/README.md

 ```

 ## GitOps Integration
-The creation of a namespace's GIT repository for [ArgoCD](https://argoproj.github.io/argo-cd/) integration can be automated by including details about the GIT host and the template to be used as the base contents of the repository to be created.
+The creation of a namespace's GIT repository for [ArgoCD](https://argoproj.github.io/argo-cd/) integration can be automated by including details about the GIT host and repository details.

 | Property | Description |